smoeding/puppet-openssl/REFERENCE.md

 Data type: `Array[String]`

 An array of CA certificates that are installed by default.
+Internally this uses the `openssl::cert` defined type.

 ## Defined types